Vincent-Chung/SqueakyClean/README.md

 # SqueakyClean
-Python package that supplements pandas data wrangling methods
+Data  wrangling functions to supplement pandas Intention is to help create legible data wrangling scripts using abstracted procedures and piping/method chains